void-ppc/void-ppc-docs/INSTALL-manual.md

-# Installation
+# Manual installation

-As of 2019-03-30, there is no installation media provided, but it's possible to install the system manually without great difficulties.

-`ppc64le` glibc is the best supported target right now and includes the majority of packages normally offered by Void. `ppc64le-musl` is catching up right now and should also provide a usable desktop system with several desktop environments.
-The big endian ports are installable but have much fewer packages built for now, same with the 32-bit ports.
-All targets are known to boot on their supported hardware.
+Use this if https://github.com/void-power/documentation/blob/master/INSTALL.md does not suffice or if you need more control over the process.
+You can use a Void live image or any other distro's.

 ## Preparation

 You will need the following:

 1. A USB stick of any Linux distribution for the target you want to install (64-bit little endian distro for 64-bit LE Void, 64-bit BE distro for 64-bit BE Void, for 32-bit you need any BE environment, either 64 or 32-bit)
-2. A copy of the `xbps` package manager, available at https://void-power.octaforge.org/static/ - not needed when 1) is a Void image
+2. A static binary copy of the `xbps` package manager, available at https://void-power.octaforge.org/static/ - not needed when 1) is a Void image

 Don't worry about the archives being marked `musl`, these work the same on `glibc` as well.
 The key point here is that the binaries are statically linked, so they will work on any distribution/environment regardless of the software packages you have. **You just need to get the right archive for the endianness you want.**

-**It is advisable to get a modern distribution (for example, the latest version of Ubuntu or Fedora for little endian, and Adélie Linux for big endian as well as 32-bit) in order to not run into any issues with HTTPS certificates (all the links use Let's Encrypt).**

 ## Booting and setting up environment